AlexandraTaimal/Angular8/README.md

-La aplicacion permite la administración de usuarios.
-El proyecto fue desarrollado utilizando Angular y Typescript.
-La  base de datos es Firebase.
+The application allows user administration.
+The project was developed using Angular and Typescript.
+The database is Firebase.
-El diseño fue creado con Bootstrap and animate.css.
+The design was created with Bootstrap and animate.css